 Watch Ramayana the Kecak Way

-Streets of Bali will remind me you epic Ramayana all the time.
+Streets of the town will remind me you epic Ramayana all the time.
 I have not seen a Hanuman Road in India but there is one in Bali.
 Ramayana is an integral part of Bali’s culture.
 Every evening at various places Kecak is performed.
 You can buy a ticket and see these mesmerizing hour-long performances.

-Kecak performance involves enactment of the story of Rama.
+Kecak performance involves the enactment of the story of Rama.
 The characters come and play various scenes from the epic.
 Men in white and black loincloth sit around them and produce music with their sounds.
 I found it very intriguing that no musical instrument was used and all the sounds were created by the synergetic chanting of men as they moved around in various formations.
 Most of the times, they are like a frame around a painting.

 There is a fire dance at the end with burnt coconut shells.
 It is amazing to watch the dancers perform so effortlessly with fire.